NelsonAraujo93/NelsonAraujo93/README.md

 </div>
 <!------------------------------ Now ------------------------------>
  <section>
-   <h2><i>What is happening on 2023?</i></h2>
+   <h2><i>What is happening in 2023?</i></h2>
- I am currently on my Micreoverse classes and will be available soon to start new projects but if you are interesesting in my profile, contact me by sending an email or following me in my linkedIn.
+ I am completing my Microverse classwork and will be available soon to start new projects.
+If you are interested in my profile, please get in touch with me via email or LinkedIn.

  - 📧 nelsonaraujoparedes93@gmail.com
   - 🔗 [Nelson Araujo - LinkedIn](https://www.linkedin.com/in/nelson-araujo-paredes/)